Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Methodology

 In this module, we build a textual semantic panorama that enables the agent to understand the environment from a textual perspective, allowing it to select the most relevant navigable view as the optimal local navigation action.

 \textbf{Salient Landmarks Extractor.} The pretrained visual-language model readily provides the capability for agents to perceive textual semantics by generating detailed captions from RGB images.
-As illustrated in~\cref{fig:SUSA}, we utilize off-the-shelf BLIP-2-FlanT5-xxL \cite{li2023blip}, a powerful visual-language model, to discretize $R_t$ and generate corresponding textual descriptions for each view using the simple prompt ``a photo of".
+As illustrated in Fig.~\ref{fig:SUSA}, we utilize off-the-shelf BLIP-2-FlanT5-xxL \cite{li2023blip}, a powerful visual-language model, to discretize $R_t$ and generate corresponding textual descriptions for each view using the simple prompt ``a photo of".
 Following \cite{gao2024enhancing,li2023panogen}, this process yields a textual panorama \( \mathcal{S}_t = \{s_{t,i}\}_{i=1}^{n=36} \), where each view $s_{t,i}$ contains informed descriptions of salient landmarks.
 These descriptions typically involve room types and objects (e.g.,``a living room with two chairs"), which assist in the object recognition.
 We further discuss the quality of the generated descriptions in supplementary materials.
 Additionally, we employ the CLIP (ViT-L-14-336px) text encoder \cite{radford2021clip} to extract textual semantic panorama features, embedding them as \( \mathcal{X}^\mathcal{S}_t = \{x^s_{t,1}, \dots, x^s_{t,n}\} \).
-During navigation, we leverage the frozen BLIP-2 and CLIP models to empower the agent to obtain real-time textual semantic features from the navigable nodes in its vicinity.
+Thanks to the powerful yet frozen BLIP-2 and CLIP models, we empower the agent to obtain textual semantic features from the navigable nodes in its vicinity during navigation.

-\textbf{Textual Semantic Selector.} Previous methods \cite{wang2023dsrg, lin2023actional} aligned environmental RGB images with instructions by exploiting textual semantics yet the inherent modality discrepancy between visual and language modalities remained unaddressed.
-In contrast, we treat the textual semantic as a distinct modality, directly matching salient landmarks with the instructions.
-As shown in~\cref{fig:SUSA} and~\cref{fig:pip-sem}, our textual semantic selector combines both $static$ and $dynamic$ matching strategies to select the most instruction-relevant view in the textual panorama $\mathcal{X}^\mathcal{S}_t$.
+\textbf{Textual Semantic Selector.} Similar to \cite{pan2024langnav}, we treat the textual semantic as a perceptual representation for navigation in this module, directly matching salient landmarks with the instructions.
+As shown in Fig.~\ref{fig:SUSA} and Fig.~\ref{fig:pip-sem}, our textual semantic selector combines both $static$ and $dynamic$ matching strategies to select the most instruction-relevant view in the textual panorama $\mathcal{X}^\mathcal{S}_t$.